intuition-dev/intuDocs/README.md

 <img src="http://metabake.github.io/MetaBake-Docs/logo.jpg" width="100">

 ### MetaBake&trade; is the extensible open source low-code productivity tool for programmers; including dynamic apps and data binding.
-'All my friends KNOW a low-coder'
+'All my friends KNOW the low-coder'

 MetaBake&trade; mbake CLI lets you generate websites and dynamic webapps in Pug by leveraging low-code pillars for high developer productivity.